ai-natives/persona-kit/docs/persona-kit-v0.1-specification.md

 ### What v0.1 Does NOT Include

 1. **Deferred Complexity**
-   - No stakeholder personas (just self)
+   - No full role-playing (other people personas)
    - No vector database (JSONB queries only)
    - No graph layer
    - No sync protocol (single device)
    - No mobile SDK
-   - No other use cases (English coaching, marketing)
+   - No other use cases (English coaching, interview prep)

 2. **Deferred Features**
-   - Multiple mappers
+   - Multiple simultaneous personas
-   - Persona composition from multiple mappers
+   - High-fidelity embodiment
    - Advanced trait extraction
    - Machine learning improvements
    - Team/organizational features